aavotins/HiQBioDiv_EGVs/book/05-GeodataProducts.Rmd

 # Geodata products {#Ch05}

-some raw data need extensive processing before EGVs can be created
+Some raw data need extensive processing before EGVs can be created, many EGVs depend on processing raw geodata into geodata products before EGVs can be create, and in some cases, EGV itself could be created from ras geodata, but it has to be spatially restricted to certain locations.
+This chapter describes these geodata products and procedures involved in creating them.

 ## Terrain products {#Ch05.01}